Payday lenders are facing a cap on the cost of their loans, under new government plans.

-Insolvency experts predict that more people who are short of money are going to turn to the High Street shops - and their rivals who advertise on the internet, on TV and in newspapers - for a short-term loan.
+Insolvency experts have predicted that more people who are short of money are going to turn to payday lenders - who can be found on the High Street and the internet - for a short-term loan.

-Some debt charities and consumer groups have said they can lure the unwary into taking on debt that balloons out of control.
+Some debt charities and consumer groups have warned that such lenders can lure the unwary into taking on debt that balloons out of control.

-But an official study in 2010 said they provided a legitimate, useful, service that helped cover a gap in the market.
+An official study in 2010 said they provided a legitimate, useful, service that helped to cover a gap in the market.

 Typically someone will borrow a few hundred pounds from a payday loan firm for a short time, to tide them over until they receive their next wage or salary cheque.

 The borrower will usually offer a post-dated cheque to the lender to cover the eventual repayment of the money borrowed, plus interest.

 The cash is often emergency borrowing to pay an urgent unexpected bill, or rent or utility bills.

 There are no official figures on how many people use this sort of borrowing.